Skip to main content

 Step 3: Potential Causes

 After documenting the facts, identify possible root causes.
-The goal is to understand why the problem is occurring, not just describe what’s happening.
+The goal is to understand why the rock is occurring, not just describe what’s happening.

 Root Cause Thinking